noman797/DIU-CampusCart/README.md

 ## 📌 Project Overview

-**DIU CampusCart** is a web-based classified ads platform made specifically for the students of **Daffodil International University**.
+**DIU CampusCart** is a second hand marketplace made specifically for the students of **Daffodil International University**.
 The platform enables DIU students to list items for sale, browse available products, and submit buy requests — all in a secure and student-only ecosystem.

 > 🔐 Only verified DIU email users (@diu.edu.bd) can register and use the platform.